If you want to make money in your business you need to learn how to spend money.

 The stuff you keep, the stuff you need to do yourself: you should be shooting, because you are a boutique luxury studio, not a high volume studio where you have several shoots per day, and several photographers.
 And yes, if it is just you shooting then you MUST be priced high, and for you reading this, I'm pretty sure it’s just you, so here is a public service announcement for ya: raise your prices!!

-Depending on when you come across this post, I'll share that I run a Bootcamp where I teach you how to raise your prices and why you need to do that.
+I'll share that I run a Bootcamp where I teach you how to raise your prices and why you need to do that.
 We cover mindset stuff, and figure out what your numbers need to be for you to make a profit.
-You can head on over to my website to see if the bootcamp is open, otherwise leave your name on a waiting list to be notified the next time I open that up.
-I plan on running that once a quarter.
+You can head on over to my website to see if the bootcamp is open, or if it isn't at the moment, you can join the waitlist to hear when the next one is happening.
+They run every 2 months, to give you an idea.

 So, we are doing our own photography, because it’s just us, so we need to be doing the shooting and I do suggest you do the selling.
 Even if you don’t love selling, or you “are not a sales person” here's a tip: we are all not sales people, until we start selling!!
 Then we are like, oh- this is not so bad (and selling only seems slimy if you are asking people to pay for something that is not valuable).
 If someone wants something and you can provide it to them, then it’s fair for them to pay you for it AND they will be happy to pay you for it.